Sweet Cherry Almond Breakfast Risotto

 I often serve rice as a dinner side dish with protein and vegetables, or as an easy way to turn a salad into a meal.
 And I always serve rice and beans with anything Mexican.
 But I’ve never eaten rice for breakfast – although I know it’s a breakfast staple in many parts of the world.

 So – let me introduce you to my latest and greatest use for rice – Sweet Cherry Almond Breakfast Risotto!
 Who knew rice could steal the show for breakfast?

 When buying rice, look for the “Grown in the USA Rice” logo, and you’ll be guaranteed that your rice is sustainable, GMO-free, and locally-grown.
-USA rice comes so many varieties including white, brown, basmati, wild, red… you name it.
-The other great thing about Grown in the USA rice is that it comes in long, medium and short grain, and each cooks up a little bit differently.
-The rice grains in long grain rice tend to separate more then cooked, which makes it lighter and fluffier.
+USA rice comes in so many varieties including white, brown, basmati, wild, red… you name it.
+The other great thing about Grown in the USA rice is that it comes in long, medium, and short-grain, and each cooks up a little bit differently.
+The rice grains in long-grain rice tend to separate more when cooked, which makes it lighter and fluffier.

 Short grain rice is a bit starchier, so it sticks together better.
-It also makes for a perfect creamy and satisfying breakfast risotto.
-The cherries add an antioxidant punch, and the almonds are so very heart healthy.
+It also makes for a perfectly creamy and satisfying breakfast risotto.
+The cherries add an antioxidant punch, and the almonds are so very heart-healthy.